godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 Now you have a WebdriverIO UI test running against the local emulator.
 Explore [WebDriverIO Mobile API](http://webdriver.io/api.html) to write some solid UI tests.

-## Part 2: Running UI tests using cloud service: SauceLabs
+## Part 2: Running UI tests using cloud service: Sauce Labs

-WebDriverIO officially supports some of the popular cloud services like SauceLabs and BrowserStack by providing a service plugin.
-Here at GoDaddy, we use SauceLabs for performing mobile UI testing on emulators and real devices.
+WebDriverIO officially supports some of the popular cloud services like Sauce Labs and BrowserStack by providing a service plugin.
+Here at GoDaddy, we use Sauce Labs for performing mobile UI testing on emulators and real devices.

-Let's configure our current WebDriverIO test to run using the SauceLabs simulators.
+Let's configure our current WebDriverIO test to run using the Sauce Labs simulators.

 **Step 1:** Install [WDIO Sauce Service](http://webdriver.io/guide/services/sauce.html)